 What to Expect at Our Center for Spinal Cancer Treatment

 CyberKnife spine cancer treatment is the evolution of radiation therapy technology and is setting the standard for the treatment of spinal tumors.
-CyberKnife provides treatment where other options may be impractical or inadequate.
-The location of spinal tumors can be near the lungs or neck where there is constant patient or bodily movement.
+CyberKnife provides cancer treatment where other options may be impractical or inadequate.
+The location of spinal tumors can be near the lungs or neck, where there is constant bodily movement.
 CyberKnife has pinpoint accuracy and the ability to target tumors from virtually any angle, with its unique robotic design, and exclusive image guidance and tumor-tracking software.
 Other conventional therapies are more limited and may be unable to treat some spinal tumors that may be difficult to target or are inaccessible with older treatment technology.

 Patients who choose CyberKnife are usually fitted with a comfortable body cradle and placed on the treatment couch.
-Digital imaging guidance systems help to locate the spinal tumor and the robotic arm delivering the radiation automatically adjusts to the location and movement of the tumor, which can then be targeted from multiple angles.
+Digital imaging guidance systems help to locate the spinal tumor, and the robotic arm delivering the radiation automatically adjusts to the location and movement of the tumor, which can then be targeted from multiple angles.

-CyberKnife Overcomes the Disadvantages of Other Radiation Therapies
+CyberKnife Advantages Over Other Radiation Therapies

-CyberKnife – Spine Overview
+CyberKnife – Spine Cancer Treatment Overview

 Despite its name, the CyberKnife System is not a surgical procedure.
-In fact, there is no cutting, anesthesia or needles involved.
-Instead, the CyberKnife System delivers high doses of pin-point, sub-millimeter radiation directly to spine tumors, sparing healthy tissues around the tumor.
+In fact, there is no cutting, anesthesia, or needles involved.
+Instead, the CyberKnife System delivers high doses of pinpoint, sub-millimeter radiation directly to spine tumors, sparing healthy tissues around the tumor.